MuTsunTsai/shrewd/README.md

 ```
 to terminate it (which stops all its reactive features).
 Without doing so, the object may not be garbage-collected and causes memory leaks.

-## Circular dependency detection
+## Cyclic dependency detection

-In larger projects where dependencies of data are complicated, it is easy to accidentally design a data flow that has circular dependencies.
+In larger projects where dependencies of data are complicated, it is easy to accidentally design a data flow that has cyclic dependencies.
 Shrewd can help us to catch such dependency and show us how to fix it.
 Consider the following example:

 ```ts
 class A {